ase34/CityLanterns/README.md

 CityLanterns
 ============

-This [Bukkit](http://bukkit.org/) plugin simply switches on selected restone lamps an if it's night, and switch them off at day.
+This [Bukkit](http://bukkit.org/) plugin simply switches on selected redstone lamps on if it's night, and switches them off at day.

-Please remember that this version may contain some bugs. ;)
+Please remember that this version may still contain some bugs. ;)

 Building